-The Dutch island of Goeree-Overflakkee has a large concentration of renewable electricity production from wind and solar sources. and a tidal facility is also under consideration.
+The Dutch island of Goeree-Overflakkee has a large concentration of renewable electricity production from wind and solar sources, and a tidal facility is also under consideration.
 This leads to a net electricity capacity of up to 300 MWe, far exceeding electricity demand on the island, rated at a maximum of 30 MWe at peak.
 Further investment in the electricity grid is necessary to accommodate the increase in renewable electricity production, to a total of €50 million.
-Producing ammonia from surplus power was investigated as a way of avoiding this cost, with the ammonia subsequently being transported by truck to existing storage tanks at Rotterdam harbour
+Producing ammonia from surplus power was investigated as a way of avoiding this cost, with the ammonia subsequently being transported by truck to existing storage tanks at Rotterdam harbour.

-Three alternatives were considered; (a) producing ammonia with electricity from the new 25 MW tidal power facility at Brouwersdam, (b), direct NH2 production at the Middelharnis grid substation, where power from various wind and solar facilities meet, and more power can be drawn from the national grid, and (c) production of ammonia at a standalone wind park.
+Three alternatives were considered; (a) producing ammonia with electricity from the new 25 MW tidal power facility at Brouwersdam, (b), direct NH_3 production at the Middelharnis grid substation, where power from various wind and solar facilities meet, and more power can be drawn from the national grid, and (c) production of ammonia at a standalone wind park.
 This has the disadvantage of a more fluctuating and less predictable supply of power.

 Overall, the study found that there was no "positive business case" for the production of ammonia from electricity at present.
-The case where NH3 is produced directly at the grid substation in Middelharnis, with a capacity of 40,000 t/a from small, modular units, appeared most promising.
-Other alternatives considered were less interesting because the intermittent production of renewable electricity would mean lower utilisation of the installed assets and the methylcyclohexane liquid organic hydrogen carrier costs for electrolysers going forward, and for CO2-based production.
+The case where NH_3 is produced directly at the grid substation in Middelharnis, with a capacity of 40,000 t/a from small, modular units, appeared most promising.
+Other alternatives considered were less interesting because the intermittent production of renewable electricity would mean lower utilisation of the installed assets and the

-Table 1: Comparison of ammonia as an electricity storage technology need for larger and costly storage facilities energy storage.
-These are shown in Figure for H2 in order to operate the Haber-Bosch 1 with a comparison with other chemi process section at its minimum capacity cal methods in Table 1, and indicate that of 25%.
-However, different scenarios for ammonia, as well as other chemical storage methods such as methanol is a viable future electricity prices have shown a great variety in the outcome for the NH2 price, option for large scale storage. with potential upsides coming from lower
+Table 1: Comparison of ammonia as an electricity storage technology need for larger and costly storage facilities for H_2 in order to operate the Haber-Bosch process section at its minimum capacity of 25%.
+However, different scenarios for future electricity prices have shown a great variety in the outcome for the NH3 price, with potential upsides coming from lower costs for electrolysers going forward, and possible subsidy for 'zero emission' fertilizer production/potential future penalties for CO2-based production.

-rechnology Physical properties Economics
+Technology Physical properties Economics

 Pressure (bar) Temp (°C) Density (GJ/m3) Relative CAPEX Loss (%, 6 mo)

 Liquid H 2 ambient -254 4.8 ++ 5.5

 Pressurized H 2 700 ambient 2.8 N/A -

 MCH ambient ambient 1.7 +++ -

 H18-LOHC ambient ambient 2.0 +++ -

 Iron sponge ambient ambient 6.5 N/A -

 Methane ambient -163 11.4 0 3.0

 Methanol ambient ambient 8.2 0 -

 Ammonia ambient -33 6.8 0 0.6